ivisBasavaraj/Genmindz/README.md

-# VisitorGuard - Flutter Mobile Application
+# GenMindz - Flutter Mobile Application

 A comprehensive visitor management system with role-based access for Security and Employee users.